 Strides in medicine have resulted in the availability of several treatment options.
 These treatment options are however determined by the patient’s age, size and position` of the fibroids.
 Vitamins and supplements have been known to reduce the growth and size of the fibroids

-This non-surgical procedure lasts less than an hour and is performed under local anesthetic and sedation.
+This non-surgical procedure lasts less than an hour and is performed under local anaesthetic and sedation.
 It also has a very high success rate, with 71% to 92% of all patients experiencing relief from fibroid symptoms and significant fibroid shrinkage.

 We also have surgical procedures such as the hysterectomy where the uterus is removed.
 This is an option to be considered when one no longer desires to get pregnant.

 If fibroids are affecting your daily life, it is important to seek medical professional advice and treatment.
-But remember, invasive procedures, such as a hysterectomy, should be the very last resort to treating fibroids.
+But remember, invasive procedures, such as a hysterectomy, should be the very last resort to treating them.

 We hope that this has been an educative and informative read.
 You can log on to MYDAWA for an array of health and wellness products.0